ravi-joshi235/Digital-Verification/README.md

 # Digital-Verification
-The Use of Digital Identity Verification to verify and OCR the content
+The Use of Digital Identity Verification to capture the OCR content if Digital Identification and Verify the client identity.